sedhossein/clean-code-with-clear-coder/README.md

 - answer to others questions, that other ones answer to your questions . if know some concept or etc. , teach them to others, let them to be better .

+- your programing life have several part, one of them is your tommorow work, maybe you are at work and have good situation, but your knowlage should be update and new any time , that tommorow if your current company(team or ...) do not want you, you can find the another good job for yourself .

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna